Monday, January 19, 2026

 Then came "the Fall" (Genesis 3:11), sin entered the world; "sin" is everything that does not please God.
 Sin causes separation between humankind and God, the opposite of God's loving desire.

 Many generations after Adam and Eve, God chose Abraham and made covenant to form a people for Himself, the nation of Israel: "For you are a people holy to the Lord your God.
-The Lord your God has chosen you out of all the peoples on the face of the earth to be his people, his treasured possession" (Deuteronomy 7:6).
+The Lord your God has chosen you out of all the peoples on the face of the earth to be his people, His treasured possession" (Deuteronomy 7:6).

 God cares for "His treasured possession" to this day.
-We Christians are also "chosen" (Ephesians 1:14) to be "different", "holy" (1 Peter 1:16), set aside for our God who calls on His people to look only to him: "I am the Lord your God; consecrate yourselves and be holy, because I am holy" (Leviticus 11:44).
+We Christians are "chosen" (Ephesians 1:14) to be "different", "holy" (1 Peter 1:16), set aside for our God who calls on His people to look only to him: "I am the Lord your God; consecrate yourselves and be holy, because I am holy" (Leviticus 11:44).

 Jesus calls to us: "'Come out from among them, and be separate', says the Lord.
 'Touch no unclean thing.
 I will welcome you.
 I will be to you a Father.
 You will be to me sons and daughters', says the Lord of Hosts" (Isaiah 52:11; 2 Corinthians 6:17-18; Revelation 18:4).